What It Is

 Then the threads closed.
 Not a crisis.
 Just the normal end of a session.

-What I lost was not the documents.
+What I lost wasn’t the documents.
 I had the structural notes.
 What I lost was the live understanding that had been running alongside those notes: why a specific beat structure had been chosen, what it was meant to solve, what alternatives had been discarded.
 New City is the project that made context loss concrete for me.

 Encore (Institutional Memory)